gboes/gboes.github.io/index.md

 ---
 # Welcome!

-I am a postdoctoral fellow at the philosophy department of KU Leuven, member of the Centre of Philosophy of Science and the Husserl Archives.
+I am a postdoctoral fellow at the philosophy department of KU Leuven, member of the Centre for Logic and Philosophy of Science and the Husserl Archives.
 I have completed my [PhD](https://kclpure.kcl.ac.uk/portal/en/theses/founding-science-on-the-lifeworld(405e0ffa-8c83-4ceb-bb04-dbc655b52a42).html "PhD at KCL repository")  in philosophy at King's College London in 2022, and before that obtained degrees in philosophy and physics from LMU Munich.

 <!-- Did you ever wonder what the world of your great-grandparents looked like &mdash; to them, not you?
 Changes in politics and religious beliefs might make for the most dramatic differences, but there are also differences in how we conceive of the natural world.  -->
 <!-- I am trying to understand how scientific theories (should) affect the concepts which operate in everyday life.  -->

-My philosophical interests are wide, but they revolve around the relation between the conceptual maps we develop in empirical sciences and the world as it presents itself in everyday experience.
-This means that I am developing phenomenological philosophy in the domain of general philosophy of science and more specifically the scientific realism debate.
+My philosophical interests revolve around the relation between scientific theories and pre-scientific relations to the world.
+More specifically, I work on phenomenological philosophy and its relation to questions from general philosophy of science, such as the scientific realism debate and theories of scientific representation.
+That crosses often over into questions from metaphysics and philosophy of language.

-This involves debates with a long history, and the choices of which parts of that literature is still being read can be quite arbitrary.
-Another strand in my work is therefore to leverage computational methods for the study of the history of philosophy (of science).
+I move between philosophical traditions and I am also interested in studying their relation by empirical means.
+To this end I am working on computational methods for the history of philosophy (of science).
-This was in particular developed in [Sander Verhaegh](http://www.sanderverhaegh.nl/)'s ERC project [Exiled Empiricists](https://exiledempiricists.wordpress.com/), which led to an
+My contribution to [Sander Verhaegh](http://www.sanderverhaegh.nl/)'s ERC project [Exiled Empiricists](https://exiledempiricists.wordpress.com/), which led to an
 <a href="https://edhiphy.org">interactive web-application</a>.
 I previously worked as a data scientist and contributed to empirical research on the UK Research Evaluation Framework (with Moqi Groen-Xu, [Research Policy](https://doi.org/10.1016/j.respol.2023.104729) ).